ergo-pr0xy/your-tour/README.md

 ## Description
 This is the first test task, the main aim is the layout of a one-page static website using CSS and HTML.
-Sass prepros is used in the project.
+Sass preprocessor is used in the project.

 The application is deployd to Github Pages: https://ergo-pr0xy.github.io/your-tour/